afhayden/Module_9_Challenge/README.md

 ### Combined Average Temperatures

-It seems that temperatures between June and December do vary too much.
-There should be plenty of tourist needing to eat ice cream.

 ![Combined Temp Averages](images/Combined_Temp_Avg.PNG)

 ### Line Chart Comparting June and December Temperatures

+![Combined Temp Averages Line Chart](images/LineChart.PNG)

+### Key Differences Between June and December

+* It seems that temperatures between June and December do not vary too much.
+There should be plenty of tourist needing to eat ice cream.
-It seems summer temperatures over the years have started to increase since 2011.
+* It seems summer temperatures over the years have started to increase since 2011.
 Major fluctuations occuring in December with record lows and records highs between 2014 and 2015.

-![Combined Temp Averages Line Chart](images/LineChart.PNG)

 ## Resources
 - Data Source: hawaii.sqlite database